Global Solidarity Accounting

 This does not mean that we cannot profit from the things of this world when this does not deprive others.
 Wealth is praiseworthy when acquired through individual efforts in commerce, agriculture, art and industry and expended for philanthropic purposes.
 If judicious and resourceful efforts can lead to wealth for everyone, this is a great benefit for society.
 The voluntary sharing of wealth is highly desirable.

 Beyond this, there are many social mechanisms to address inequality and the excessive accumulation of wealth.
 A graduated income tax is one commonly used measure, which could be accompanied by a system of guaranteed minimum income to make up any failure to generate enough revenue to meet basic needs, as one way to eliminate poverty.
-A tax on new accumulation of capital or increases in wealth, apart from a primary residence, would also share the benefits of this.
+A tax on new accumulation of capital or increases in wealth, apart from a primary residence, would also help to reduce inequality.
 In a company, a fifth of the shares can be given to the workers so that they receive part of the profits as well as a salary.

 There is an overwhelming problem of debt accumulation in the present financial system driven by its many faults and biased accounting, much too complex to address here, and reinforcing past injustices.
 The above proposals would at least make it possible to restart on a new and more equitable basis.